- My Account

 Each teacher receives a license to be shared among all students in the classroom.

-Upon receipt of your registration, you will receive a packet with instructions for accessing all resources of The Day's NIE program, including the The Day's electronic edition.
-The electronic edition allows users to download, print, email, and share stories via social media; stories may be bookmarked and/or clipped for lesson planning; and stories may be downloaded as podcasts for oral learning.
+Upon receipt of your registration, you will receive instructions for accessing all resources of The Day's NIE program, including the The Day's e-paper and app.
+The e-paper allows users to download, print, email, and share stories via social media; stories may be bookmarked and/or clipped for lesson planning; and stories may be downloaded as podcasts for oral learning.

 All program costs are 100% fully-funded by The Day's Newspaper in Education sponsors.